 Breast Cancer and Pregnancy

-What Happens to my Baby if I Have Breast Cancer? continued...
+What Happens to My Baby if I Have Breast Cancer? continued...

-Can I Breastfeed my Baby if I Have Breast Cancer?
+Can I Breastfeed My Baby if I Have Breast Cancer?

-Breastfeeding while you have breast cancer will not harm your baby.
-Moreover, there is no evidence that stopping your flow of breast milk will improve your cancer.
+There’s no evidence that stopping your flow of breast milk will improve your cancer.